jovandeginste/jovandeginste.github.io/_posts/2016-05-04-add-a-tag-cloud-to-my-jekyll-site.md

 As a matter of cosmetic improvement, I wanted my list of tags per post to be more like the tag clouds.
 I also wanted a page with all tags in a cloud.
 I let myself be inspired by [these](http://vvv.tobiassjosten.net/jekyll/jekyll-tag-cloud/) [examples](https://superdevresources.com/tag-cloud-jekyll/) and (in my opinion) improved them.

 What was missing?
-Those examples based themselves on a wrong ratio: the size of each tag was calculated as `min + factor * (occurences of tag X) / (total number of unique tags)`.
-What I wanted was: `min + factor * (occurences of tag X) / (total number of tags)`.
+Those examples based themselves on a wrong ratio: the size of each tag X was calculated as:

+`min + factor * (occurences of tag X) / (total number of unique tags)`

+What I wanted was:

+`min + factor * (occurences of tag X) / (total number of tags)`

 Subtle difference, but I thought it was important enough...

 I created an includeable snippet: